01 of 13

 Ghoriba Bahla - Comparing Results

-I test-baked the ghoriba bahla on both types of pans with both baking methods.
+We test-baked the ghoriba bahla on both types of pans with both baking methods.
 The results are shown here.
-Note that the color of the cookies in the photo is a bit off because of the brightly hued paper I used for labeling.
+Note that the color of the cookies in the photo is a bit off because of the brightly hued paper we used for labeling.
 (Oops!
 Photography lesson learned!)

-The traditional mold (left side of photo) yielded cookies with the deepest cracks, although they may have been too deep and wide had I not shaped the cookies as thick as I did.
+The traditional mold (left side of photo) yielded cookies with the deepest cracks, although they may have been too deep and wide had we not shaped the cookies as thick as we did.

-The cookies on the conventional baking pan (right side of photo) h...ave finer but acceptable cracks.
-Perhaps a higher positioning of the rack would yield deeper cracks, but I was out of dough for experimenting further.
+The cookies on the conventional baking pan (right side of photo) have finer but acceptable cracks.
+Perhaps a higher positioning of the rack would yield deeper cracks, but we were out of dough for experimenting further.

 12 of 13